Approximate k-NN Graph Construction: a Generic Online Approach: NN Search on the k -NN Graph

-As shown in Alg.~\ref{alg:hcsearch}, the query is firstly compared to $p$ seed samples.
-The compared samples are kept in a priority queue $Q$, whose size is fixed to $k$.
-Samples in $Q$ are sorted in ascending order according to their distance to the query\footnote{Without the loss of generality, it is assumed that the smaller of the distance the closer of two samples across the paper.}.
-Sample $r \in Q$ is therefore expanded following the priority.
-The neighbors and reverse neighbors of sample $r$ are compared sequentially to the query (\textit{Line 7--14}). $Q$ is therefore updated as soon as a closer sample is found.
-The iteration (\textit{Line 6 -- 16}) continues until no closer sample $r$ is identified.
+Alg.~\ref{alg:nswsearch} in general is a hill-climbing procedure~\cite{icai11:kiana} with multiple starting seeds.
+The query $q$ is firstly compared to \textit{p} seed samples.
+The compared samples are kept in two priority queues $Q$ and $R$. $Q$ basically maintains the top-\textit{k} nearest neighbors of the query $q$.
+The retrieved neighbors are sorted in ascending order according to their distance to the query\footnote{Without the loss of generality, it is assumed that the smaller of the distance the closer of two samples across the paper.}.
+As a closer sample is joined into Q, the rear sample in $Q$ will be swapped out.
+Unlike $Q$, the size of $R$ is not fixed.
+In each iteration (\textit{Line 13 -- 31}), the algorithm visits the neighborhood of the closest sample $r \in R$ to the query $q$. $Q$ and $R$ are updated accordingly with new close samples to the query.
+The iteration continues until $R$ is empty or $Q$ cannot be updated.
 In the comparison, the distance function $m(\cdot,\cdot)$ could be any metric defined on the input dataset.
 It is clear to see this is a generic search algorithm.
-Although this algorithm starts from random location, only minor performance fluctuation is observed across different runs.
-In order to avoid repetitive comparisons, an array \textit{Flag} is introduced to keep the status to indicate whether a sample has been expanded.

-The major difference between Alg.~\ref{alg:hcsearch} and original hill-climbing~\cite{icai11:kiana} lies in the use of both \textit{k}-NN graph and its reverse \textit{k}-NN graph.
-Thanks to the introduction of reverse \textit{k}-NN graph, its performance is already very competitive in comparison to the state-of-the-art approaches~\cite{infosys13:yury,dpg:wenli,pami18:yury}.
+The major difference between Alg.~\ref{alg:nswsearch} and single-layer NN search algorithm from HNSW~\cite{pami18:yury} are in two aspects.
+Firstly, it starts from multiple random seeds, which leads to more stable performance over HNSW.
+Moreover, the visited samples and the corresponding distances to the query are kept.
+These distances will be used to assist the online \textit{k}-NN graph diversification later.